loopandlearn/news/docs/index.md

 Note - these were pod faults, not related to the iPhone 16 problem with Atlas pods.

-* If you use the *Looop* app with an iPhone 16 and you get Atlas pods, consider using the [feat/pod-keep-alive branch](#loop-feature-branches)
+* If you use the *Loop* app with an iPhone 16 and you get Atlas pods, consider using the [feat/pod-keep-alive branch](#loop-feature-branches)

 - - -